 Early Childhood Education

 Courses fall into one of four categories: Robert Morris University Core, Major, Professional Education, and Special Education/English Language Learner (ELL).
-Click to see a list of courses for Early Childhood Education.
+Click here to see a list of all education courses.

 In addition to the course requirements, there are a number of other program and certification requirements that each undergraduate education student must fulfill for the Pennsylvania Department of Education (PDE) to grant a Pennsylvania Instructional I Teaching Certificate.
 These include field experiences, clearances, state testing requirements, applications for candidacy status and then for student teaching, a semester of student teaching, the professional portfolio, and an application for certification.

 The steps are outlined in the undergraduate Teacher Education Progress Process (TEPP).

 Comprehensive, continuous academic advising is crucial for your success as you work your way through the teacher certification program.
 In order to ensure your success, you are assigned an academic advisor and will meet with him or her at least once per semester from the time you enter Robert Morris University to the time you complete student teaching and complete all degree requirements for graduation.

 Click here to view the requirements for admission into RMU as a freshman, and click here for the requirements for admission as a transfer student.
 Initial admission to an undergraduate education degree program as a freshman student, or as a transfer student with less than 48 credits, is not a guarantee of formal admission to candidate status in an education program.
 All education majors must apply for formal admission to candidate status in their degree program following the completion of 48 credits of college-level work.
 Specific grade point average, course specifications, and other requirements must be met at that time.

 This undergraduate degree program is offered at Moon Township Campus only.